michaeluno/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.6.6  -2015/11/26 =
+- Changed back the change introduced in v3.6.4 not to convert backslashes to underscores in class names in the framework hooks but only apply to auto-callback method names.

 = 3.6.5 - 2015/11/21 =
 - Fixed a bug that layouts of page meta boxes were not displayed properly when no `side` meta box existed and one of `normal` or `advanced` was added.